AlchemicRaker/fire/README.md

 > GTROM and compatible / comparable mappers have 32K PRG banks.
 With GTROM's max capacity of 512K, that means there are 16 banks of memory that can be swapped in.
 The plan is to "fake" PRG, DATA, and SAMPLE BANKs, so long as their combined number of combinations is 16 or less.
 For instance, 1 x PRG, 4x DATA, and 4x SAMPLE BANKs would be a valid configuration.

-#### PRG API Reference
+### PRG API Reference

 The availability of PRG features corresponds with the overview table above.
 Your game's code is entered at `main()` or `main:`, which must be located in "PRG_FIXED" (or another non-banked segment).

 The PRG BANK is specially designed to be easy for a developer to navigate with code.
-In C you can use the "farcall" wrapper that will automatically handle bank switching when calling wrapped functions.
+In C you can use the "**farcall**" wrapper that will automatically handle bank switching when calling wrapped functions.

     // wrap one or more functions with the "farcall" wrapper in your headers.
     // these functions _must_ be void and take zero arguments.